Are you looking for life insurance but don't want to spend a lot of money on it?

 Generally, if you cancel the policy before its terms, you will not get any of your money back.

-Return of premium life insurance is not a great way to save
+Return of premium is not a great way to save

 Traditional investment accounts are likely to offer you a much better return than a return of premium policy.